beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 ### Setting the Cursor Position

-Even more powerful, it's possible to indicate where the cursor should be position after expansion:
+Even more powerful, it's possible to indicate where the cursor should be positioned after expansion:

 ```fish
 abbr -a gcam --set-cursor -- 'git add --all && git commit -am "%"'
 ```

-The `%` symbols is the default marker for the cursor position (which is used if we don't specify another marker with `--set-cursor=MARKER`).
+The `%` symbol is the default marker for the cursor position (which is used if we don't specify another marker with `--set-cursor=MARKER`).

 <Asciinema url={abbr} fallback="https://asciinema.org/a/Z3KMXVNhcfh3nNgYztnMlpshs" cols={110} rows={11} loop={3} />

 ## Clearing the Screen (Keeping the Buffer)

-Sometimes, it's useful to clear the screen while keeping whatever was already written in the command prompt.
+Sometimes it's useful to clear the screen while keeping whatever was already written in the command prompt.
 The default binding for this is <kbd class="kbd">ctrl-l</kbd>.
 In `zsh`, it seems this requires some widget scripting.

 ## Copy and Paste

-There are many options to copy and paste parts of the command buffer to the system clipboard or `fish`'s pasteboard which is ominously called [the Kill Ring](https://fishshell.com/docs/current/interactive.html#killring).
+There are many options to copy and paste parts of the command buffer to the system clipboard or `fish`'s pasteboard, which is ominously called [the Kill Ring](https://fishshell.com/docs/current/interactive.html#killring).

-The one I use the most is to copy the whole content of the buffer into the system clipboard, which is easy enough with the <kbd class="kbd">ctrl-x</kbd> shortcut.
+The one I use the most is copying the whole content of the buffer into the system clipboard, which is easy enough with the <kbd class="kbd">ctrl-x</kbd> shortcut.
 To paste, a simple <kbd class="kbd">ctrl-v</kbd> does the trick.

 <kbd class="kbd">ctrl-k</kbd> puts everything from the cursor position until the end of the line into the Kill Ring,
 which can then be pasted with <kbd class="kbd">ctrl-y</kbd> (the key stands for "yank", apparently a heritage of the Emacs edition mode).
-Since the pasteboard is a ring, we can put multiple things in there, and then rotate between them in reverse order, <strong>after pasting</strong>, with <kbd class="kbd">alt-y</kbd> (yank-pop).
+Since the pasteboard is a ring, we can put multiple things in there and then rotate between them in reverse order, <strong>after pasting</strong>, with <kbd class="kbd">alt-y</kbd> (yank-pop).

 ## Bonus: Directory History